 Dyes and colorants reduce aquatic plant growth by limiting sunlight penetration and reducing photosynthesis.

 When used carefully according to the label instruction, aquatic herbicides can be safe and effective management tools.
-The active ingredients that have been successful in treating longleaf pondweed individually or in combination are Reward and Weedtrine D, Aquathol K – liquid, Aquathol Super K – granular, Clipper, and Sonar AS and Sonar RTU.
+The active ingredients that have been successful in treating longleaf pondweed individually or in combination are Reward and Weedtrine D, Aquathol K – liquid, Aquathol Super K – granular, Propeller, and Sonar AS and Sonar RTU.
 A nonionic surfactant Cygnet Plus should be mixed in solution with herbicides when plants are treated.

 Reward is a fast-acting contact herbicide, highly effective in killing any part of the plant that comes into contact with.